 development projects within the City of Alameda.
-The amendments facilitate the development of residential dwelling units that are usable and safe for occupancy by persons with disabilities and that support aging in place.
-The amendments enhance residents' ability to remain in their homes during periods of temporary, developing, or permanent disabilities or frailties; and accommodate a wide range of individual preferences and functional abilities while not significantly impacting housing costs and affordability.
+The amendment facilitates the development of residential dwelling units that are usable and safe for occupancy by persons with disabilities and that support aging in place.
+The amendment enhances residents' ability to remain in their homes during periods of temporary, developing, or permanent disabilities or frailties and accommodates a wide range of individual preferences and functional abilities while not significantly impacting housing costs and affordability.

 4. California Environmental Quality Act.
-The proposed amendments are categorically exempt under California Environmental Quality Act Section 15305 - Minor Amendments to Land Use Limitations.
+The proposed amendment is categorically exempt under California Environmental Quality Act Section 15305 - Minor Amendments to Land Use Limitations.

-NOW, THEREFORE, BE IT FURTHER RESOLVED, that the Planning Board/Commission on Disability Issues recommends that City Council amend AMC Section 30 to include new Section 30-18 Universal Design Ordinance.
+NOW, THEREFORE, BE IT FURTHER RESOLVED, that the Planning Board/Commission on Disability Issues recommend that City Council amend AMC Section 30 to include new Section 30-18 Universal Design Ordinance.